Yahweh or Yahveh. What is essential is to understand the meaning of the Name of God and His relationship to humankind, you and me.

 14 And God said to Moses, I AM (H1961) THAT I AM (H1961): and he said, Thus shall you say to the children of Israel, I AM has sent me to you.

-15 And God said moreover to Moses, Thus shall you say to the children of Israel, The LORD (3068) God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you: this is my name for ever (5769, everlasting), and this is my memorial (2143, remembrance) to all generations (1755, age, posterity).
+15 And God said moreover to Moses, Thus shall you say to the children of Israel, The LORD (H3068) God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you: this is my name for ever (H5769, everlasting), and this is my memorial (H2143, remembrance) to all generations (H1755, age, posterity).

-the LORD God of Creation, the LORD who specifically creates Adam and Eve and interrelates with them is named I AM or more simply AM.
-This is confirmed by the added descriptives in verse 15.
+The LORD God of Creation, the LORD who specifically creates Adam and Eve and interrelates with them, is named I AM or more simply AM; the added descriptives confirm this in verse 15.
 I AM their father, I AM forever, I AM the memorial, I AM with all generations.
-I know that literally verse 15 does not say that.
+I know that verse 15 does not say that.
 However, the ideas and word pictures tell us exactly that story.

 YAHVEH, I AM and JESUS CHRIST